sirdog9001/EnduraNet-Docs/docs/edit/edit-members.md

 4. Go to [SteamID.io](https://steamid.io/lookup/).
 5. Paste the entire URL into the `input...` bar and click "lookup".
 6. Copy the `steamID64` field.
 Paste it into the `Steam ID` field.
 You are done.

+## Deletion
+Deletion of members is not supported as they are necessary to avoid data corruption.
+It is on the roadmap to implement systems to allow members which have been sunset to be hidden from view.